gdsbook/book/notebooks/06_spatial_autocorrelation.md

 geary.C
 ```

-Inference is performed in a similar way as with Moran.
-We can perform a simulation that allows us to draw an empirical distribution of the statistic under the null of spatial randomness, and then compare it with the statistic obtained when using the observed geographical distribution of the data.
+Inference is performed in a similar way as with Moran's I. We can perform a simulation that allows us to draw an empirical distribution of the statistic under the null of spatial randomness, and then compare it with the statistic obtained when using the observed geographical distribution of the data.
 To access the pseudo p-value, calculated as in the Moran case, we can call `p_sim`:

 ```python
 geary.p_sim